Examples of Government Procurement Fraud Schemes

 Collusion to maintain or increase costs charged above actual costs.

-Watson & Associates, LLC represent large businesses and small business contractors in procurement fraud cases.
-Our experienced government procurement fraud attorneys can assist with defending whistleblower claims and providing legal support to companies charged with government contractor fraud.
-To schedule a consultation, please call 1-866-601-5518 or contact us online for a Free Initial Consultation.
+Watson & Associates, LLC represents large businesses and small business contractors in government procurement fraud cases.
+Our experienced government fraud defense lawyers can assist with defending whistleblower claims and providing legal support to companies charged with government contractor fraud.
+To get a free consultation for procurement fraud representation, please call 1-866-601-5518 or contact us online for a Free Initial Consultation.